libavg/libavg/sphinxdoc/misc.rst

             The speed of the encoded video in frames per second.
 This is used for two purposes.
 First, it determines the nominal playback speed of the video that is encoded in the file.
-Second, if :py:attr:`synctoplayback` is :keyword:`False`, the :py:class:`VideoWriter` will also use the :py:attr:`framerate` value as the actual number of frames per second to write.
+Second, if :py:attr:`synctoplayback` is :py:const:`False`, the :py:class:`VideoWriter` will also use the :py:attr:`framerate` value as the actual number of frames per second to write.
 Read-only.

         .. py:attribute:: qmin